Constraining a de Broglie--Bohm quantum bounce cosmology with Planck data: Introduction

 In LQC, the repulsive character of quantum geometry at near-Planckian densities naturally generates a bounce, thus avoiding the singularity.
 Crucially, this quantum gravitational transition is not merely a theoretical artifact, but can imprint specific signatures on primordial perturbations.
 As demonstrated, for example, in Refs.~\cite{Agullo:2013ai,Wilson-Ewing:2016yan,Ashtekar:2016wpi,MenaMarugan:2024zcv,Montese:2024ypz}, these may include a suppression of power spectrum at large angular scales in the CMB and characteristic modifications to the primordial gravitational wave spectrum, rendering the paradigm possibly testable through future CMB observations.

-Complementary to these geometrically motivated approaches like LQC, another framework seeks to resolve the singularity through the direct quantization of the Universe's wave function, governed by the Wheeler-DeWitt (WDW) equation.
+{Complementary to these geometrically motivated approaches like LQC, another framework seeks to resolve the singularity through the direct quantization of the Universe's wave function, governed by the Wheeler-DeWitt (WDW) equation.
 The fundamental interpretative challenges of the WDW equation --- its timeless nature and the problem of quantum measurement for a closed Universe --- motivate the adoption of alternative quantum interpretations.
 The de Broglie-Bohm (dBB) pilot-wave theory~\cite{Bohm:1951xw,Bohm:1951xx} is particularly well suited for this task.
-It provides a deterministic description of quantum evolution via well-defined trajectories, guided by the phase of the universal wave function.
-Crucially, the dBB interpretation furnishes an objective, observer-independent description of quantum dynamics without invoking the collapse postulate, thereby offering a coherent ontological framework for quantum cosmology and a potential mechanism for a non-singular bounce~\cite{Pinto-Neto:2021gcl,Pinto-Neto:2021jko}.
+The dBB formulation of quantum cosmology provides a deterministic description of quantum evolution via well-defined trajectories, guided by the phase of the universal wave function, where the Universe is described by a single, well-defined geometric configuration guided by the wave function through the quantum potential.
+Even when the wave function is highly nonclassical, the background evolution follows a unique Bohmian trajectory, ensuring a definite spacetime geometry.
+As a result, the background geometry is never in a superposition, which guarantees the consistency of treating perturbations as quantum fields propagating on a definite spacetime.
+This property allows cosmological perturbations to be consistently quantized and evolved on an effective semiclassical background, in close analogy with other semiclassical treatments in quantum cosmology~\cite{Halliwell:1984eu}.
+Crucially, the dBB interpretation furnishes an objective, observer-independent description of quantum dynamics without invoking the collapse postulate, thereby offering a coherent ontological framework for quantum cosmology and a potential mechanism for a non-singular bounce~\cite{Pinto-Neto:2021gcl,Pinto-Neto:2021jko}.}

 Building upon this dBB framework, in Ref.~\cite{Vicente:2023hba} a concrete cosmological model featuring a stiff-matter dominated quantum bounce that transitions smoothly into a standard inflationary phase was developed.
 The model, which considers a flat {}Friedmann-Lema\^itre-Robertson-Walker (FLRW) Universe with a scalar field, yields complete analytical solutions spanning the entire history from quantum contraction through the bounce to the end of inflation.
 This analytical tractability provides a powerful tool for investigating how fundamental quantum parameters of the pre-bounce wave function --- such as the characteristic bounce density and wave packet dispersion --- determine the number of inflationary e-folds and thereby set the initial conditions for the formation of large-scale structure.